 Surface perpendicularity specifies that a surface or line needs to be perpendicular to a datum surface or line much like angularity.
 Two virtual planes/lines are assumed around the target surface for control.

 Axis perpendicularity specifies how perpendicular an axis needs to be to the mentioned datum.
 This is done by erecting a virtual cylinder around the target axis on a surface exactly parallel to the datum surface.

 The Location tolerance control is used for tight control on a feature’s position with respect to a datum.
-There are four main types of location controls.
+There are three main types of location controls.

 Concentricity, also known as coaxiality (even though not exactly the same thing), control maintains the concentricity of circular as well as cylindrical features.

 It fixes the axis of a part to the axis of a referenced feature (datum axis).
 The axes of both parts are determined to be at the median points of the parts.